 Varada delivers deep and actionable workload-level observability that supports this transition to understanding how data is used by different workloads, how resources are allocated among different workloads and users, how and why bottlenecks occur, etc.

 The workload perspective enables data teams to focus engineering efforts on meeting business requirements.
 As infrastructure bills heavily weigh on the momentum of analytics projects, even to the point of negative profitability, Varada delivers a much deeper understanding that empowers data teams to move the knob of cost-performance, such as spend, ratio vis-a-vis the actual business value or importance of the workload at hand.

 Workload-level observability empowers data teams to accurately evaluate whether the user experience meets requirements.
 Understanding workload bottlenecks allows data engineering efforts to focus on the most impactful actions and optimizations.
 Both the data and the nature of business user questions asked tend to change, sometimes abruptly.
 Without a deep monitoring, changes are often noticed and handled only after things break.
-By monitoring the workload behaviour and identifying changes such as deteriorated execution times or inconsistent results, data teams can act preemptively and quickly adapt to changes.
+By monitoring the workload behavior and identifying changes such as deteriorated execution times or inconsistent results, data teams can act preemptively and quickly adapt to changes.